dongphusang/Terra/README.md

 Others
 -
 - C# .NET MAUI is used for development
-- sqlite3 is used to store local workspace and plant information
+- sqlite3 is used to store local workspace, plant, email information
 - InfluxDB is used for storing time-series data
 - Python is used for uploading data from Raspberry Pi to InfluxDB
+- Plant API:
+- Web App:

 # In Progress
 This section is for visitors to see how the project is going.
 Every task or sub-task once reaches 100%, they will have an image of their final version displayed.